 The campaign aims to raise awareness and funds for research – both will improve quality of life for women in pain who face challenges every day just to keep going to work, or getting the kids to school, or looking after elderly parents or a multitude of other things that need to happen.

-The more women share their stories about how they cope with their conditions, the more women learn how to cope with theirs.
+The more women share their stories about how they cope with their conditions, the more women learn how to cope with theirs…and the more our hopes can grow.
 The health problems can strike any woman regardless of background and other factors.

 EveryWoman Day is about ordinary women doing extraordinary things every day, just to keep their families, their lives or their jobs on track.